 If your printer relies on the wireless network, it will never work when the network is down or having issues.
 Check your internet connection and troubleshoot if the need arises, and then try reconnecting the printer again.

 Outdated printer drivers can cause the "printer not connected" error.
 Keep your drivers up to date to avoid these issues from arising.
 You can choose to update automatically or manually.

 Go to your printer manufacturer's website and search for the specific driver of your printer model.
 You can use their site's search bar to do so.
 Since printer drivers are brand-specific, you cannot download just about any printer driver.
 Make sure that the driver you download is compatible with your Windows version, and is also up-to-date so as not to cause the said error.

-Try the troubleshoot tool to scan and fix your printer.
+Try the troubleshooting tool to scan and fix your printer.

 a.
-Launch Control Panel by typing in search bar and clicking the top result.
+Launch Control Panel by typing in the search bar and clicking the top result.

 b.
 Select Devices and Printers.

 c.
 Find the specific printer and right-click it.
 Choose Troubleshoot.

 d.
 The system will then automatically diagnose the printer; follow the wizard should Windows attempt to fix the problem.